Skip to content

 This module adds to this experience through theoretical and conceptual knowledge and frameworks concerning different management styles and philosophies from an International Human Resource Management perspective.
 It uses practical experience and current topical research and case studies to explore key debates and issues central to the international organisations.
 During this module you will examine and explore problems that arise from these matters and the solutions that are needed.

-Managing Information and Knowledge Strategically
+Leveraging Information and Knowledge for Digital Transformation

 Strategic Marketing